 Back to Top

-One of the great things about a long term Dungeons & Dragons campaign is seeing characters growing in power and influence.
-In some cases, this means establishing a party headquarters, whether it be a simple tavern or a sprawling keep.
+One of the amazing things about a longterm Dungeons & Dragons campaign is seeing characters growing in power and influence.
+In some cases, this means building and managing physical spaces in the game world, whether it be a simple tavern or a sprawling keep.
 In fact, the concept of a home base actually stretches back to the earliest editions of the game and is even discussed (albeit briefly) in the 2014 Dungeon Master’s Guide.
-The idea has also been fleshed out in third-party DnD materials like MCDM’s Strongholds and Followers and Warlock Homebrew’s Fortresses, Temples and Strongholds.
+Over the years, the idea has also been fleshed out in third-party DnD materials like MCDM’s Strongholds and Followers and Warlock Homebrew’s Fortresses, Temples and Strongholds.

-Now, Wizards of the Coast has unveiled a new set of rules centered around building and maintaining a player base of operations.
-Known as “Bastions,” they’re featured in the latest Unearthed Arcana playtest.
-The idea is to offer players a place to kick back after a long hours of adventuring, while offering a variety of in-game benefits.
-The rules around Bastions – if they’re received favorable feedback during the playtest – are likely going to appear in the new 2024 Dungeon Master’s Guide, an update to the 2014 DMG that will still use the fifth edition rule sets.
+Now, Wizards of the Coast has unveiled a new set of rules centered around building and maintaining a player’s base of operations.
+Known as the Bastion system, it’s officially featured for the first time in the 2024 Dungeon Master’s Guide, providing players with a place to kick back after a long hours of adventuring and offering a variety of in-game benefits.

-So are Bastions worth adding to your game?
-Below we break out all the details.
+So are Bastions worth building into your game?
+Below, we put together all the pieces.

 A lone D&D adventurer looking down from a cliff at castle Bastion.